Tetyana290501/whataname/README.md

-The global economy of the 19th century was increasingly interconnected through trade networks, financial markets, and the exchange of goods, capital, and labor across borders.
+The rise of proto-industrialization in Europe during the 18th century laid the groundwork for the Industrial Revolution, with innovations in textile production, metallurgy, and agricultural technology.